androzes/js_hello/README.md

 # js_hello
-Description: test html and js
+This project is to test html and js working together

 Steps to run
 1. load "index.html" in a web browser